 As a recent newcomer to the delights of retail investor trading in both UK ad US stocks and shares, I’m delighted to welcome some insights today from the founder of low-cost wealth manager, InvestEngine.
 No doubt you’ve heard the hype surrounding the so-called meme stocks and shares like CCIV, AMC, Gamestop (GME) and Clover (CLOV) etc?
 These have hit the headlines more frequently since the January and June spikes in share prices brought in more retail investor interest.
 To offer his thoughts on the current craze, Simon Crookall, previously co-founder of Gumtree, has kindly set out some helpful tips for better investing that he has shared with us.
 If you like the insights, be sure to check out the £50 free welcome bonus for those opening an account and funding a £100 investment portfolio for stocks, shares and ETFs.

-So whether you’re a seasoned investor, or new to the arena, please read on for thoughts and insights into investing in the UK, US and beyond in 2021 and 2022.
+So whether you’re a seasoned investor, or new to the arena, please read on for thoughts and insights into investing in the UK and ways to trade US stocks and beyond in 2021 and 2022.

 6 tips for better investing from InvestEngine